 I went back through some ZenDog archives and I’ve found versions of Bird Song where we played it in a 1980’s structure.
 Here is a nice matrix from our May 11, 2019 soundboard and Audience recording from our community archivist Rich from Southeast PA Live Music Collective.
 More recently, we’ve been playing Bird Song in the early 1970’s structure with the book end verses and the drum break in the middle of the jam.
 Click here to listen.

 Now, whenever anyone talks about the March 7, 1981 University of Maryland show at the home of the Terrapins, there is an air of sadness because the band did not play Terrapin Station and it was the only time the Dead played at UMD.
+Also, don't forget the weather put a damper on the parking lot festivities and Bob Marley and the Wailers didn't play.
 But, don’t despair, they played a beautiful 17 minute Bird Song and that is a song about sadness and letting go of despair.